usnistgov/800-63-3/sp800-63c/sec10_usability.md

 3. The IdP user interface (UI) should be as simple as possible, and leverage modern techniques to seamlessly appear to be part of the SP application.
 4. If the user does not have an account with any available IdPs, it could help to walk a user through the available options and help determine the most appropriate CSP for their needs.
 4. Display the URL of the IdP so that the user has visual assurance that he or she is not being phished by a malicious site.
 5. Display RP branding within the IdP UI.
 It is appealing to the users to have visual confirmation (via branding) to know they are logging in with their IdP (per #4 above) for access to the destination RP.
-For example, a dialog box with the SP logo could read “You are authenticating to gain access to SP.gov.”
+For example, a dialog box with the SP logo could read "You are authenticating to gain access to SP.gov."

 #### 10.1.2.
 Multiple Accounts